What is assessment?

 You will need to plan ahead with your learners as to what will be assessed and when based on whether it's formal or informal.
 The WWWWWH approach is useful:

 Always make sure that you keep records to prove each learner's progress and achievement.
-Examples of assessment records (as templates) and completed examples are available in the resources section at the end of this page.
+Examples of assessment records (as templates) along completed examples are available in the resources section at the end of this page.
 Just scroll down until you see AT001 and A9059.

 Many of the vocational and technical qualifications that Ofqual regulates have the following three characteristics in common:

-1. unit content is specified in terms of discrete learning outcomes
+unit content is specified in terms of discrete learning outcomes

-2. the unit standard is specified in terms of assessment criteria for each learning outcome
+the unit standard is specified in terms of assessment criteria for each learning outcome

-3. a learner will only be judged to have passed the unit if they demonstrate that they have acquired all specified learning outcomes (known as ‘mastery’).
+a learner will only be judged to have passed the unit if they demonstrate that they have acquired all specified learning outcomes (known as ‘mastery’).

 Ofqual refer to them as CASLO qualifications because they require assessors to Confirm the Acquisition of Specified Learning Outcomes.
 Apart from these three defining characteristics, CASLO qualifications take many different forms.

 In comparison with General Qualifications, including GCSEs and A levels, CASLO qualifications are documented less comprehensively, researched less thoroughly, and theorised less well.
 Although individual assessment organisations (AOs) may know how their qualifications work, knowledge of this sort is not easy to access.
 Where information has been made available, i.e. in qualification specifications, handbooks, and suchlike, this has tended to be at a very practical level.
-The principles underpinning the effective operation of CASLO qualifications, especially in relation to quality assurance, appear never to have been articulated.

 Alternatively, assessment can be solely online; for example, when a learner is taking an online course, their assessment will also be online.

-If you are considering taking an online assessment course, check out these tips to help you find a legitimate provider.
+you are considering taking an online assessment course, check out these tips to help you

-If you completed the D32/33 or A1/A2 Assessor's Award many years ago, and you need to upgrade to demonstrate that you are now working at the current TAQA assessment and quality assurance standards, you can work through these online CPD modules
+If you completed the D32/33 or A1/A2 Assessor's Award many years ago, and you need to upgrade to demonstrate that you are now working at the current TAQA assessment and quality assurance standards, you can work through these online CPD modules.

 If your role involves the assessment of learning, whether in a classroom, the workplace or another setting, there are often risks involved.